About NorthLink WA

 How sustainable is NorthLink WA?

-Our Southern Section team has achieved the second highest Infrastructure Sustainability Council of Australia (ISCA) rating in Australia for its sustainability initiatives achieving an outstanding rating of 93 out of 100.
+Our Southern Section team has achieved the second highest Infrastructure Sustainability Council of Australia (ISCA) rating in Australia for its sustainability initiatives achieving an outstanding rating of 93.

 Find out more information on our dedicated Sustainability page.